 • Transport costs to placement

 • Visa costs

 Weekends provide you with some well earned free time (although it’s recommended that students use this time for personal study and preparation for the upcoming lectures, in order to stay on top of their game).
-Once a month on the course, you will get a full week off, and are encouraged to leave campus, travel and explore the local area, providing a more well-rounded African experience for your duration in the country.
+Once a month on the course, you will get a few days off, and are encouraged to leave campus, travel and explore the local area, providing a more well-rounded African experience for your duration in the country.

 Some highlights which could possibly be enjoyed:

 - Blyde River Canyon: boat trips, kloofing, whitewater rafting, paintball, hot air ballooning and camping to name just but a few.

 - Kruger National Park: Orpen and Phalaborwa Gates are just an hour and a half’s drive from the campus.
 Day Trips/overnight camping available as well.

 - Moholoholo Rehab Centre: endangered species rehabilitation, a fascinating adventure for those interested in the conservation field.

 - Panorama Route: Bourke’s Luck potholes, God’s Window and waterfalls are just some of what you can see, easily completed in a single day.